This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Other things to do at the lavender farm include having afternoon tea at the cafe, and visiting the gift shop where you can purchase lavender products such as essential oil, massage cream, bath products, honey, skin and hair care products.
 During the summer months of January and February, the distilling process can also be observed on site as the flowers are at their peak for oil production.

 The farm also has 2 rustic style cottages onsite if you wish to book a stay there and cost between $195 – $235 NZD per night for 2 people including breakfast.
-Check out their website to find out more >
+Check out their property on Booking.com >

 13. Hinau Track